How To Lay Wooden Decking Tiles on Grass

-Anyone who has the experience and knowledge can build a decking.
+Anyone who has the experience and knowledge can build decking.
 However, it can be quite difficult for beginners.
 You will need to decide on a lot of things.
 You’ll need to decide what materials to use, where to build it, and what type of fasteners to use, among other things.
-As someone who’s building a composite decking, you might have asked; should decking boards be installed crown up or down?
+As someone who’s building decking, you might have asked; should decking boards be installed crown up or down?
 And why does it matter?

 What Is a Crown Decking Board?